The FNC European Masters 2018

 Jochen Pfeiffer won the 2017 European Masters, but who will win in 2018?

 The Race to Berlin is on for the fourth year!
-Throughout 2018, every player is collecting rankings points, and the top 10 European players will be invited to take part in an end-of-year final tournament at the end of November 2018.
+Throughout 2018, every player is collecting rankings points, and the top 10 European players will be invited to take part in an end-of-year final tournament on the 24th of November 2018.

 Instead of a straight knockout, this tournament is assured of many high-level matchups due to the unique round-robin first round.
 The whole tournament will be streamed live online, and there will be full matches and highlights videos published after the event.